PU5HP/Medium/FEstructure.md

-1.first made component for the signup page in folder components
+1.first made component for the signup page in folder: components

 #  Front end setup-Commands